ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

     %.o : %.cpp
             $(CXX) -c $(CFLAGS) $(CPPFLAGS) $< -o $@

-Default rules are explained more in [10 of the GNU Make documentation](ftp://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_10.html%7CChapter)
+Implicit rules are explained more in this section of the [GNU Make documentation](ftp://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_toc.html#TOC93)

 As it turns out, we didn't need the rule for helloWorld.o either.
 Try commenting it out, and doing a `make clean`, then a `make helloWorld`